Particular/NServiceBus.RabbitMQ/README.md

 ## Running Tests Locally

-By default both the AcceptanceTests and Tests projects will connect to a RabbitMQ broker on localhost listening on port `5672`
+By default the tests will connect to a RabbitMQ broker on localhost listening on port `5672`

 For developers using Docker containers the following docker command will quickly setup a container configured to use the default port: